Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_in_p_series.md

 # Using AMS + BMCU or more than one BMCU

-> Update on 30th June 2025:
+> **Update on 2nd July 2025**:
-> We are excited to announce that in the latest firmware release (currently available as version 0016), @4061 has introduced support for using multiple BMCUs alongside AMS units on P/X-series printers.
+> We are excited to announce that in the latest firmware release (currently available as version 0019), @4061 has introduced support for using multiple BMCUs alongside AMS units on P/X-series printers.
 With this update, combining BMCU and AMS has become simpler and more user-friendly than ever.
 Due to inherent limitations of the P-series system, you can now freely mix and use any combination of BMCUs and AMS units, as long as the total number of devices does not exceed four.
 {.is-success}